 The Cancer Biostatistics (CB) Shared Resource provides state-of-the-art biostatistics and research design support to laboratory, translational, clinical, and population sciences investigators at Huntsman Cancer Institute (HCI).
 CB Shared Resource staff members also develop new statistical methods for use in cancer research.
 They also support cancer researchers by providing didactic and one-on-one mentoring to educate HCI investigators in principles of study design, development of analysis plans, and interpretation of data.

 Staff of the CB Shared Resource retain a primary subject matter focus on cancer research and are located in the HCI building.
-They provide direct on-site access to HCI investigators throughout all stages of the research process including:
+They provide direct on-site access to HCI investigators throughout all stages of the research process:

 - Clarification of research hypotheses and study aims

 - Assistance in the selection of the most appropriate study designs and outcome measurements